 On Memorial Day 2013, Walmart introduced the Veterans Welcome Home Commitment, which guaranteed a job offer to any eligible, honorably discharged U.S. veteran who was within 12 months of active duty.
 Our initial goal was to hire 100,000 veterans by the end of 2018.
 In May of 2015, Walmart announced the expansion of that original projection, with the goal of hiring 250,000 veterans by the end of 2020.
 We also changed the eligibility from within 12 months of active duty to any veteran honorably discharged since we announced the commitment in 2013.

-Since Memorial Day 2013, Walmart has hired 188,331 veterans, and 26,614 have been promoted to roles of greater responsibility.
+Since Memorial Day 2013, Walmart has hired more than 200,000 veterans, and more than 28,000 have been promoted to roles of greater responsibility.
 These projections and reported hires/promotions include veterans hired under our original and expanded commitment as well as other veterans hired by Walmart in this time frame.